ray-project/ray/doc/source/serve/key-concepts.md

 The number of replicas can be scaled up or down (or even autoscaled) to match the incoming request load.

 To define a deployment, use the {mod}`@serve.deployment <ray.serve.api.deployment>` decorator on a Python class (or function for simple use cases).
-Then, `bind` the deployment with optional arguments to the constructor (see below).
+Then, `bind` the deployment with optional arguments to the constructor to define an [application](serve-key-concepts-application).
-Finally, deploy the resulting "bound deployment" using `serve.run` (or the equivalent `serve run` CLI command, see [Development Workflow](serve-dev-workflow) for details).
+Finally, deploy the resulting application using `serve.run` (or the equivalent `serve run` CLI command, see [Development Workflow](serve-dev-workflow) for details).

 ```python
 from ray import serve